nogeeky/Diary/README.md

 [Fight club quotes](https://calvin087.github.io/quote-gen/)
 [Random Anime wallpaper changer](https://calvin087.github.io/background-color/)

+### 2020-06-01 13:24:51

+2 hours

+React is crazy verbose.
+Just deploying a single app i had to sit through 2 hours of tutorials on webpack, express etc. I need to look up a faster way of deploying things.
+Maybe i've become too comfortable with the speed of Wordpress and basic HTML etc.

+### 2020-05-23 12:21:23

+You REALLY REALLY need to learn how to manipulate using filter() its keeps fucking you up.

+Look up #filter()
+to remove things from arrays /

 ### 2020-05-13 07:45:05

 Just finished the scrimba course on React.
 Actually made a lot more sense than the Udemy course i downloaded.
 Maybe because i Did that app academy ruby walkthrough - all of this stuff made mire sense.
 I could see and understand where data was going and connecting to each other.